 - 1. P.A.
 College is very student-oriented.
 For instance, when needed the College aids students in finding accommodation. - 2.
 The students are well taken care of by the College.
 For example, there is individual feedback by the teaching staff (an advantage of a small program). - 3.
 There is an evaluation on behalf of the students and the issues raised are considered seriously by faculty and administration. - 4.
+The institution seems to perform well as the local students think they obtain good-quality education for their employability in Cyprus especially as it relates to certified accountant exceptions and the ties the College has with leading accounting firms. - 5.
 A non-negligible percentage of student go on to pursue graduate studies mainly in the UK and this a noteworthy achievement.
-In fact, one of the faculty members (Dr. Markou) started his studies at P.A College and moved on to pursue a PhD in the UK before returning to P.A College to assume his teaching duties. - 5.
-The College offers partial scholarships on a competitive basis.
-It helps the College to attract students, maintain its reputation and fulfil its role as an academic institution. - 6.
-The College offers open days and participate to computing science competitions and exhibitions.
+In fact one of the faculty member (Dr. Markou) started his studies at P.A College and moved on to pursue a PhD in the UK before returning to P.A College to assume his teaching duties. - 6.
+The College offers scholarships on a competitive basis and this truly stands out.
+It helps the College to attract top students, maintain its reputation and fulfil its role as an academic institution.